zextras/tech-doc/source/_includes/_usage/wsc.rst

 and an optional topic.
 You also become a :term:`moderator` of the group.

-When you create a new Chat or Group for the first time, the list on the left-hand side will be populated; the most recent Chats or Groups will always appear at the top of the list.
+When you create a new Chat or Group for the first time and send a message to it, the list on the left-hand side will be populated.

+.. note:: If you create a one-to-one Chat but send no message to it, the Chat will be removed from the list at the next login or when refreshing the page.

+The most recent Chats or Groups will always appear at the top of the list.
 You can then filter the list if you search a particular Chat or Group.

 If you search and filter by user name, beside the single chat with him, you will find all the groups you are in, with that specific